 The newest residential colleges would replace Carmichael Towers and, based on the current design plan, will extend into the existing Greek Row neighborhood.
 The university plans to work with the organizations located in the proposed footprint, Delta Kappa Epsilon and Zeta Tau Alpha, as well as with other organizations in the area wherein the university would utilize sites to build new homes and spaces.
 A new NPHC house, as well as community event space available for all students, will be highlighted additions to the West End neighborhood, which aligns with the FutureVU mission of creating more inclusive and accessible spaces on campus.

-Potential Campus View - This is a draft, simplified potential view of the neighborhood.
-As we continue through the design process, elements may adapt.
-We will update images as designs are enhanced.
+Potential Campus View – This is a draft, simplified potential view of the neighborhood.

 Transformation of the West End neighborhood is intended to be consistent with the ideals of FutureVU.
 The intent/plan is to beautify the area into a park like setting with tree-lined pathways and streets to separate pedestrians and cars; roads limited, where possible, to access for emergency purposes; electrical lines not visible (underground); pedestrian and biking friendly zones; building community and embracing diversity and inclusion through space; and more open spaces for community activities and events.
 Long-term parking solutions for the area are being addressed through a process that involves the broader campus community.
 The university is developing a comprehensive transportation strategy that will address parking needs, look at a variety of enhancements to improve the accessibility of campus, and additional transportation options, such as expanded shuttle service, a transportation hub, improved biking infrastructure and Uber/Lyft drop-off points.